 This Research Note describes the varied history of the Henhurst manor and its lords over a thousand year period.
 It draws upon a variety of primary and secondary sources though it can say nothing of the actual buildings of the manor as nothing has yet been found.
-An examination will be made soon of the standing building at Jeskyns Court and we hope to carry out excavation this year on the likely site of Henhurst manor.
-We hope that this will enable some updating of this note.
+An examination of the standing building at Jeskyns Court follows this note.

 Early Saxon and Norman lords